zstenger93/zstenger93/README.md

   :world_map: **& to explore this piece of rock floating in nothingness called :earth_americas:**

-  :compass: **While constantly getting lost on a top of :mountain: :volcano: or in the :desert: and :cityscape:**
+  :compass: **While constantly getting lost on a top of :mountain: :volcano: or in the :desert: and in the :cityscape:**

   :coffee:  **Drinker who eates programming memes for breakfast :trollface:**